5.9 — std::string_view (part 2)

 std::string_view can be used as the return value of a function.
 However, this is often dangerous.

-Because local variables are destroyed at the end of the function, returning a std::string_view to a local variable will result in the returned std::string_view being invalid, and further use of that std::string_view will result in undefined behavior.
+Because local variables are destroyed at the end of the function, returning a std::string_view that is viewing a local variable will result in the returned std::string_view being invalid, and further use of that std::string_view will result in undefined behavior.
 For example:

 #include <iostream>